Building social proof as a brand-new store with zero reviews

 - 1Engineer your first customers’ content: from order one, ask every customer for a photo and a review, at the right post-delivery moment, with no friction.

-- 2Lead with founder transparency: a real founder story, real faces, the honest "we just started" works as trust when you have no customer wall yet.
+- 2Lead with founder transparency: a real founder story, real faces, the honest "we just started" reads as trust when you have no customer wall yet.

 - 3Gift deliberately: seed product to a small number of genuine, relevant people; their honest, disclosed content is real proof.

-- 4Show what you do have, a handful of detailed, genuine reviews beats a vague claim of many; quality over a faked quantity.
+- 4Show what you do have: a handful of detailed, genuine reviews beats a vague claim of many.
+Quality over faked quantity.

 Sources & notes